schwabe/ics-openvpn/doc/README.txt

 After that build the project using "gradle build" (Or use Android Studio).
 The project is converted to gradle and building with Eclipse is no longer supported.

+The ndk fails to build on Windows currently.
+As a workaround build on Linux and copy the ovpnlibs directory over to Windows or downlaod a released version (e.g. from plai.de/android) and extract the libs and assets directory and place them into main/ovpnlibs/

 FAQ

 Q: Why are you not answering my questions about modifying ics-openvpn/why do not help build my app on top